coq/roadmaps/text/roadmap-8.6.md

 # Tactics

-- [ ] ! double induction, which is deprecated (but not warned as such), was improved by H. Herbelin, introducing an incompatibility (it succeeds more often).
-Compatibility flag? induction m, n = induction m ; destruct m double induction n m = elim n ; elim m.
+- [ ] :exclamation: double induction, which is deprecated (but not warned as such), was improved by H. Herbelin, introducing an incompatibility (it succeeds more often).
+Compatibility flag?

+  induction m, n = induction m ; destruct m double induction n m = elim n ; elim m.
   Decision: remove the double induction tactic.

-- [ ] ! invariants on (a, b, ...), intropattern for generalized cartesian products
-  Stop autocompleting with ?
+- [ ] :exclamation: invariants on (a, b, ...), intropattern for generalized cartesian products Stop autocompleting with ?
 (H. Herbelin)
   Used to: warning about more names, or less.
   Now: exact number of names.